Frequently Asked Questions

-What is a 'ACD Privacy Code'?
+What is an 'ACD Privacy Code'?

 Aged Care Decisions takes privacy very seriously.
-In order to receive a Customised Aged Care Options Report we must verify certain information.
+In order to receive a customised Aged Care Options Report we must verify certain information.

 This information includes personal information, the clinical needs of the person entering aged care, their financial capacity, particular facility or room preferences, and a range of other information.

 Once this information has been provided, you will be sent an ACD Privacy Code via SMS.

 Using this Code you will be able to view shortlisted aged care options, book tours, message your preferred aged care providers, share the information with relatives, and undertake a range of other functions.